isaacsilvadev/realtime-chat/README.md

 # realtime-chat
-A Real-Time Chat App using Node.js and WebSocket
+A Real Time Chat App using Node.js and WebSocket

+### Run
+npm start